 It is also a place to visit in the summer to enjoy the Scenic Skyride chairlift where at 11,500 feet you can enjoy viewing the red rocks in Sedona and the magnificent Grand Canyon.

 If you are interested in cross country skiing, snowshoeing on groomed trails and having the opportunity to camp in a yurt (tent), you have come to the right place.
 You can find many camping and lodging choices year-round in the Village.

 There are many trails specifically designed for cross county skiing and additional trails packed for snowshoeing and fat tire biking.
 To fully enjoy your adventure, you can stay overnight in one of the cabins or yurts for a unique experience.
 It’s the perfect place to connect nature and outdoor activities.

-Tucson is a great place for true southwestern experiences.
+Tucson is a great place for true southwestern experiences and is one of the best destinations in Arizona.
 It ranks near the top of the list for most sunny days per year and for its warm and dry climate along with offering a good mix of cultural and natural attractions.
 It has mountain ranges in every direction and sweeping expanses of arid desert.
 You will get a chance to observe some of the majestic saguaro cacti and beautiful desert landscapes.

 Make sure you spend some time checking into some of the fascinating museums, historic sites and enjoy the authentic Mexican food for some nice dining experiences. after a variety of shopping and dining experiences.

 Be sure to take advantage of the mountains and desert atmosphere to discover some wonderful hiking trails, parks, campgrounds and biking areas.

 See the desert up close and personal.
 There is something for everyone at the Sonora Desert Museum.
 It is unlike any type of museum you have ever seen, as 85% of the experience is outdoors.